-Claire Wanhella is building a practice in employment and labour relations.
-She assists employers in multiple aspects of labour and employment law, including employment standards compliance, workplace issues relating to hiring and terminations, developing workplace policies, and the employment and labour aspects of corporate transactions.
+Claire Wanhella is an associate in the McMillan’s Employment & Labour Group, with a growing practice in Vancouver.
+She assists employers in multiple aspects of labour and employment law, including employment standards compliance, workplace issues relating to hiring and terminations, and developing workplace policies.

 Expertise